sorkhemiri/ahura/README.rst

 =======

 **a God like Serializer for God like Developers.**
- | Ahura is an Automatic easy to use Django serializer.it coms With diverse features designed to fit in all different occasions.
-Feel free to contribute in case of detecting issues or if any new idea came to your mind.
+ | Ahura is an Automatic easy to use Django serializer. it comes With diverse features designed to fit in all different occasions.
+Feel free to contribute in case of detecting issues or if any new ideas came to your mind.

 Prerequisites
 -------------

-Ahura is a Django Model Seriliazer for now so you must have django installed and use Django ORM.
+Ahura is a Django model serializer for now, so you must have Django installed and use Django ORM.

 Installing
 ----------